A heart murmur is an abnormal heart sound (vibration) caused by disturbance of blood flow through the heart.

 - Cardiac Ultrasound: This test can determine how well the heart is functioning.
 It can observe the strength of contractions, measure chamber size and thickness of the heart muscle walls, and valvular function.
 It can also detect the presence of heartworms and tumors.

-- Blood Tests: CBC (complete blood cell count) and serum chemistries help to detect potential problems with other organs in the body. such as the liver, kidney, pancreas, etc. It is important to make sure that the liver and kidneys are healthy because they metabolize most of the medications used to treat heart disease.
+- Blood Tests: CBC (complete blood cell count) and serum chemistries help to detect potential problems with other organs in the body, such as the liver, kidney, pancreas, etc. It is important to make sure that the liver and kidneys are healthy because they metabolize most of the medications used to treat heart disease.

-Treatment of Dog Heart Murmur
+Treatment of Heart Murmur in Dogs

 Natural Supplements for the Heart

-If your dog has a mild heart murmur, or if his heart is not as strong as it should be, here are a couple of great natural supplements that can give cardiovascular support to your dog:
+If your dog has a mild heart murmur, or if his heart is not as strong as it should be, here are a couple of great natural supplements that can give cardiovascular support to your dog.

 One is an herbal formula called Young At Heart.